What is a Piston Compressor and How Does it Work?

 Parts of a Piston Compressor

-Piston compressors usually have several components that work together to compress the air:
+A piston compressor consists of several components that work together to compress the air:

 - Piston(s): move up and down in the cylinder to draw in and compress air.